-Right now, in winter, colds of all kinds are circulating.
-In order to get fit again quickly, many patients come to a doctor's office to prescribe an antibiotic.
+In winter, colds of all kinds are circulating.
+To get fit again, many patients come to a doctor's office to prescribe an antibiotic.
 However, the doctor does not always comply with this request.
-In the event of a cough, the lungs may be eavesdropped and an additional blood test and X-ray may be required.
-And even then it is not certain whether the patient will receive the desired prescription.
+If a cough occurs, the lungs may be examined and an additional blood test and X-ray may be necessary.
+And even then it is uncertain whether the patient will receive the desired prescription.

-Unfortunately, this is not understood by the increasing number of people affected, as many people mistakenly think that an antibiotic also helps with influenza and colds.
+Many people think an antibiotic also helps with influenza and colds.
 However, medical examinations must first determine whether a cough or bronchitis has been caused by a virus or a bacterium.
 The antibiotic only helps against bacteria, but not against viral infections.
-An antibiotic can be successfully used for purulent tonsils or bacterial pneumonia.
-It is also regularly used for bladder infections, which usually plague women.
+An antibiotic can be used for supperating tonsils or bacterial pneumonia.
+Bladder infections, which plague women, may require an antibiotic, too.

-In the case of a viral pneumonia or the typical viral cold, the antibiotic does not help, but on the contrary: it is actually harmful.
+With a viral pneumonia or the typical viral cold, the antibiotic does not help, but on the contrary: it is harmful.
 Apart from the side effects that can occur - such as intolerance, allergies or stomach and intestinal problems - it attacks the intestinal flora, which is important for our immune system and therefore for the body's own defence.
-And we need a strong immune system especially when we are already cold or sick.
+And we need a strong immune system when we are already cold or sick.

 In addition, the frequent and incorrect use of antibiotics also poses another major threat.
-More and more bacterial strains are forming that have become resistant to antibiotics.
-Bacteria have the ingenious property that they constantly change their genetic make-up and also exchange genes with other bacteria.
-In this way they are quickly prepared for new dangers, much to the regret of the doctors when they discover that a prescribed antibiotic is no longer effective in a patient.
+Bacterial form that have become resistant to antibiotics.
+Bacteria have the ingenious property to change their genetic make-up and also exchange genes with other bacteria.
+In this way they are prepared for new dangers, much to the regret of the doctors when they discover that a prescribed antibiotic is no longer effective in a patient.
 If this dangerous development continues unabated, all antibiotics could soon be ineffective and infections that are now well curable could lead to serious health problems.
 The World Health Organization (WHO) is already warning against a "post-antibiotic era".
-But at least: with the right measures, the dangerous germs can be reduced - and national and international concepts exist to this end.
-In addition, all individuals can also rethink their own treatment of antibiotics and consider whether they are behaving correctly.
+But at least: with the right measures, the dangerous germs can be reduced - and national and international concepts exist.
+In addition, all individuals can also rethink their own treatment of antibiotics and consider the consequences.

-If you are ill and your doctor decides, based on the results of his examination, that you do not need an antibiotic because it is a viral infection, then discuss with him what you can do to get well quickly.
-You can support your immune system by resting, resting and sleeping well.
+If you are ill and your doctor decides, based on the results of his examination, that you do not need an antibiotic because it is a viral infection, then discuss with him what you can do to get well.
+You can support your immune system by resting and sleeping well.
 Drink a lot and let the temperature rise to 39.5 degrees Celsius.
-This applies to school children as well as adults, because viruses have an enemy: high temperatures.
+This applies to school children and adults because viruses have an enemy: high temperatures.
 If the temperature is lowered too early, the viruses are happy and continue to multiply.

-If you do indeed need to take an antibiotic, it is particularly important not to discontinue it prematurely.
-Need the whole pack!
+If you need to take an antibiotic, it is important not to discontinue it too early.
+Take the whole pack!
 Otherwise, there is a risk that only the less fit bacteria will be killed and the more resistant bacteria will remain.
-They would then have a free field and could multiply unhindered, with the effect that you might have a disease recurrence.
+They would then have a free field and could multiply unhindered, with the effect you might have a disease recurrence.
 In addition, the remaining bacteria form the first germ cell for a new resistant strain.
 Take the prescribed amount and not less.
-Also keep the recommended intervals between revenues.
-This ensures a constant level of active ingredients in the blood and ensures that the antibiotic can have its full effect.
+Also keep the recommended intervals between doses, This ensures a constant level of active ingredients in the blood and makes certain that the antibiotic can have its full effect.
 This also reduces the risk of resistant bacteria using their survival advantage and multiplying.

 Copyright: Landeszentrale fuer Gesundheitsfoerderung in Rheinland-Pfalz e.V.
 (LZG) Germany